rabbitmq/rabbitmq-website/docs/ha.md

 Topics covered in this guide include

- * [Next generation replicated queue type](#interstitial) and why it should be preferred over classic queue mirroring.
+ * [Next generation replicated queues and streams](#interstitial), and why they should be preferred over classic queue mirroring
  * What is [classic queue mirroring](#what-is-mirroring) and how it works
  * How to [enable it](#ways-to-configure)
  * What [mirroring settings are available](#mirroring-arguments)